Português do Brasil •

 (Add your language)

-Filezilla may be used to manage your WordPress site by uploading and downloading files and images.
-This article will guide you through the process of installing and using Filezilla to manage your WordPress site.
+FileZilla FTP-client may be used to manage your WordPress site by uploading and downloading files and images.
+This article will guide you through the process of installing and using FileZilla FTP-client to manage your WordPress site.

-For more information about FileZilla, view the list of features at the project site.
+For more information about FileZilla, view the list of features at the official site.

 Why would I want to download FileZilla?

 It's fast, stable, easy to use, and free.
 FTP is a standard way to upload or download files between your local system and your web server, and FileZilla is a solid client for everyday FTP needs.